louisstow/fann.js/README.md

 **`String export()`**

 Returns a large string containing a snapshot of the training data.
 You can store this string and create a TrainingData instance using `FANN.createTraining()`.

+## Compiling

+After cloning, simply run `./build.sh build`.
+The built file will be in the root directory as `fann.js`.